bermannoah/encryptor/README.md

 # encryptor
-part of the turing school rework
+part of the turing school prework